Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-03.md

 ### Counter
 `ReactiveUI` allows properties to be linked to observables.
 This is a type called `ObservableAsPropertyHelper`.

 I have found a few ways that this can be defined.
 The one option is to make the variable mutable.
 I don't like this.
-In _C#` it is possible to do this with a readonly variable, so it seems strange needing to make it mutable in `F#`.
+In _C#_ it is possible to do this with a readonly variable, so it seems strange needing to make it mutable in _F#_.

+If the variable is defined as a reference, it can be passed into a _byref_ parameter
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDMyNzQ3MDYsLTc2NzIyMjE0LC0xMT
-Q0NTY3ODU2LDQ4NDc0NTQyMCwyODEyMzQ0MzldfQ==
+eyJoaXN0b3J5IjpbOTk5NzM5NDQsLTc2NzIyMjE0LC0xMTQ0NT
+Y3ODU2LDQ4NDc0NTQyMCwyODEyMzQ0MzldfQ==
 -->